Singapore maintains 2021 GDP forecast as economy contracts 5.4% last year, less than advance estimates

 MTI also flagged several uncertainties and risks that remain in the global economy.

-Domestically, while Singapore’s COVID-19 situation remains under control and the vaccination programme is underway, the pace of border re-opening has slowed amidst the global surge in COVID-19 cases and the emergence of more contagious strains of the virus, MTI said.
+Domestically, MTI said Singapore’s COVID-19 situation remains under control and its vaccination programme is under way.
+But the pace of border reopening has slowed amid the global surge in COVID-19 cases and the emergence of more contagious COVID-19 strains.

 OUTLOOK FOR SECTORS